Table of Contents

 When compared “per fluid ounce”, they contain a very similar amount of sugar.

-If you buy regular Coca-Cola in bulk on Amazon, you can get the price per can down below $1 per drink.
-Coca-Cola energy drink on the hand sells for about $1.30 (375 Hungarian Forints), but the price that it might eventually sell for in the US is yet to be seen.
+If you buy regular Coca-Cola in bulk, you can get the price per can down below $1 per drink.

-If I was a betting man I would guess that the energy drink version will eventually be priced at around $2 per can to directly compete with Red Bull.
+If I was a betting man I would guess that the energy drink version will eventually be priced at around $2 per can in the US to directly compete with Red Bull.

 Coca-Cola Energy vs Red Bull

 Coca-Cola Energy contains 80mg of caffeine per 8.4 fl.oz which is the same as Red Bull.